sdsc/spack/README.md

 - Any Spack instance deployed into production should originate from a deployment branch within the sdsc/spack repository.
-- Any change to Spack instance in production should originate as a pull request submitted to
+- Any change to Spack instance already in production should originate as a pull request submitted to

 - https://spack.readthedocs.io/en/latest/contribution_guide.html
 - https://spack.readthedocs.io/en/latest/packaging_guide.html